-(11) Export Project Finance
+59. Export Project Finance

-- (i) In respect of export project finance, there could be instances where the actual importer has paid the dues to the bank abroad but the bank in turn is unable to remit the amount due to political developments such as war, strife, UN embargo, etc. - (ii) In such cases, where the lending bank is able to establish through documentary evidence that the importer has cleared the dues in full by depositing the amount in the bank abroad before it turned into NPA in the books of the bank, but the importer's country is not allowing the funds to be remitted due to political or other reasons, the asset classification may be made after a period of one year from the date the amount was deposited by the importer in the bank abroad.
+- (1) In respect of export project finance, there could be instances where the actual importer has paid the dues to the bank abroad but the bank in turn is unable to remit the amount due to political developments such as war, strife, UN embargo, etc. - (2) In such cases, where the lending bank is able to establish through documentary evidence that the importer has cleared the dues in full by depositing the amount in the bank abroad before it turned into NPA in the books of the bank, but the importer's country is not allowing the funds to be remitted due to political or other reasons, the asset classification may be made after a period of one year from the date the amount was deposited by the importer in the bank abroad.

-(12) Transfer of Loan Exposures - The asset classification and provisioning requirements in respect of transactions involving transfer of loans shall be as per the Reserve Bank of India (Commercial Banks - Transfer and Distribution of Credit Risk) Directions, 2025.
+60. Transfer of Loan Exposures - The asset classification and provisioning requirements in respect of transactions involving transfer of loans shall be as per the [Reserve Bank of India \(Commercial Banks - Transfer and Distribution of Credit Risk\) Directions, 2025](#).

-(13) Credit Card Accounts
+61. Credit Card Accounts

-- (i) A bank shall report a credit card account as 'past due' to credit information companies (CICs) or levy penal charges, viz. late payment charges, etc., if any, only when a credit card account remains 'past due' for more than three days. - (ii) The number of 'days past due' and late payment charges shall, however, be computed from the payment due date mentioned in the credit card statement.
+- (1) A bank shall report a credit card account as 'past due' to credit information companies (CICs) or levy penal charges, viz. late payment charges, etc., if any, only when a credit card account remains overdue for more than three days. - (2) The number of days overdue and late payment charges shall, however, be computed from the payment due date mentioned in the credit card statement.